rainpraats/mapuche-non-profit-store-and-supply-chain/README.md

 7. Copy the contract address and save it in your .env

 8. Run the create admin script
+   This will create a user called bob with admin privliges.
+This allows you to sign in to the app for the first time, enter the name and password bob when using the app.
+   Your first time running the app you should create a new admin user and set your own password, then delete the default admin account bob.

 ```bash
 npm run create-admin